Interest in data science grew >5x during the last 5 years as you can see above.

 This category’s most important players are IBM and Accenture.

-Accenture Analytics provides Big Data and related Technology services to businesses and organization seeking to harness the power of big data analytics.
+Accenture Analytics provides Big Data and related Technology services to businesses and organizations seeking to harness the power of big data analytics.
 Accenture invests heavily in R&D, academic alliances, and incubation of emerging technologies to advance the industry’s thinking around big data and analytics.
 Our 900+ data scientists currently serve more than 2,000 analytics clients, 70 of which are Fortune Global 100 companies.
 To date, we have helped more than 50 global clients use their data to generate data equity, business value, and competitive advantage.

 IBM provides Big Data Consulting services.
 Big Data Services provides strategy, engineering, portfolio, and organization services to support your big data efforts.
 These services include implementing and providing ongoing maintenance, enhancement and support of big data, analytics and cognitive solutions and capabilities.